fulfillment-and-distribution-powered-by-r+l-global-logistics-warehousing

 Are you interested in introducing kitting as part of your business model?
 If so, don’t hesitate to contact Fulfillment and Distribution.
 We have over 20 years of experience in third-party logistics and have provided kitting services to businesses in a variety of different industries.

-We deliver cost-effective solutions to help you drive revenue, meet customer expectations, and unlock your business’s potential.
-In addition to kitting, we also offer a full spectrum of logistics services for businesses of all sizes, such as
+We also offer a full spectrum of logistics services for businesses of all sizes, such as

-We understand that there’s no one-size-fits-all kitting process for businesses, which is why our team will work with you to find a solution that does meet your specific needs and goals.
+We understand that there’s no one-size-fits-all kitting process for businesses, which is why our team will work with you to find a solution that meets your specific needs and goals.

 When you’re ready to get started, give us a call at (866) 989-3082 or request a quote online.
-Our logistics experts are standing by to help you implement kitting strategies for your business.
+We’re standing by to help you implement kitting strategies for your business.

 Leave a Reply